c3lang/c3-web/src/content/docs/Language Overview/types.md

 ### Nested sub-structs / unions

-Just like in C99 and later, nested anonymous sub-structs / unions are allowed.
-Note that the placement of struct / union names is different to match the difference in declaration.
+Just like in C, nested anonymous sub-structs and unions are allowed.
+Note though that member access paths only need to specify the *named* substructures along the way.
+The unnamed substructures in contrast are brought into the parent structure's namespace.

 ```c3
 struct Person